moncla-lab/PMACS-Resources/README.md

 ## Batch submission and submission scripts

 Place submission script and all relevant analyses files in the folder.
 For multiple jobs there will be multiple folders that each contain a submission file and data/analyses files.
 A batch subsmission script *multi_sub.sh* which is provided can be executed in the command line of the cluster to execute each of these subsmission scripts indepedently.
+Note: to use the multisub.sh script must use an interactive session see relevant section.

 To submit a single job script use following syntax in terminal: